AlainZhangStudent/cse-15L-wi22/labreport5/lab5.md

 Part 2:
 I learned that I genuinely don't like lab.
 Too much busywork for very little payoff; I feel like homeworks are more valuable than writing lab reports.
-Otherwise, I enjoyed the lab activities, and I got to learn more about local hosting as well as the tutors who are very chill.
+Otherwise, I enjoyed the lab activities, and I got to learn more about local hosting, git commands, as well as the tutors who are very chill.
 I know they have to do what they gotta do but I wish they made my life a little easier on the reports. :')